loganxart/tronsr-template/INTRO.md

 I do not and will never put profit, corporations or special interest groups in front of the people I care for.

 I do not support the throttling of internet services, bandwidth or access to the internet for any reason.
 I believe the internet should be completely open to those who wish to use it.
-Without restrictions, cesnsorships imposed by corporations or governements.(Net Neutrality)
+Without restrictions, censorships imposed by corporations or governements.(Net Neutrality)